-Inclusion Specialist Teaching Team who would also be involved with supporting the setting of outcomes and reviewing the progress made.
+For settings, where a child has a SEN Support Plan in place, SENCos can discuss additional Inclusion Grant Funding with the MKCC Inclusion Specialist Teaching Team who would also be involved with supporting the setting of outcomes and reviewing the progress made.
 Where eligible to apply, settings may also discuss with you other sources of funding such as Disability Access Funding (DAF).

 In Milton Keynes all schools receive additional funding to support children with SEND; this is called a SEN Notional Budget.
-Using this budget schools are expected to provide up to the first 12.85 hours of support; the amount given will be dependent on your child's needs and may include small group support and group interventions.
+Using this budget all schools nationally are expected to provide up to the first 12.85 hours of weekly support or first £6,000 annually; the amount given will be dependent on your child's needs and may include small group support and group interventions.
 This budget is for pupils requiring more targeted or personalised provision.

-Where a SEN Support Plan is in place, some schools may also be able to discuss additional top-up funding with the MKCC Inclusion Specialist Teaching Team.
+Where a SEN Support Plan is in place, some schools may also be able to apply for additional top-up funding.
+Schools can find information about this process on the Local Offer webpages.